senthilmm/citation-exporter/README.md

 Here are some of the parameters that can be used:

 * `cache_ids` - either "true" or "false".
 Default is "false".
-* `com.sun.management.jmxremote.authenticate' - Set this to "false" to turn on turn on the [JMX monitor console](http://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html), without user authentication.
+* `com.sun.management.jmxremote.authenticate` - Set this to "false" to turn on turn on the [JMX monitor console](http://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html), without user authentication.
 Note that this is only suitable for a